gvwilson/thirdbit/src/fiction/iffy/index.md

 any misunderstandings."

 "Of course, ma'am."
-She tapped her fingers on the giraffe's cardboard body, one two three four thumb, one four two three thumb.
+She tapped her fingers on the ostrich's cardboard body, one two three four thumb, one four two three thumb.
 "May I ask what I'll be making, ma'am?"